How to review and revise with Kialo Edu discussions

 When students complete a task, they are rewarded with a fun pop-up animation!
 This can help motivate students to participate and therefore retain more information.

-4. Giving feedback for collaborative work
+4. Give feedback for collaborative work

-Teachers can easily give feedback in a Kialo Edu discussion.
+Teachers can easily give feedback in a Kialo discussion.
 They can use this as part of a weekly or monthly classroom review activity.
 But it can also be useful when students are independently reviewing outside the classroom.

 Initially, students may self-reflect on their revision by assessing their own claims against lesson notes.
 Educators can then leave feedback to guide students’ revision, so students know whether they are on track.

-We hope that once you start using Kialo Edu as a learning review and revision tool, you will notice an improvement in retention of learning, so your hard work in planning and delivering engaging lessons is not wasted.
-We would love to hear the success stories from your classroom!
-Don’t forget to send them to feedback@kialo-edu.com, or contact us via social media!
+We hope that once you start using Kialo Edu as a learning review and revision tool, you will notice an improvement in retention of learning to complement your hard work in planning and delivering engaging lessons.

 Want to try Kialo Edu with your class?

-Sign up for free and use Kialo Edu to have thoughtful classroom discussions and train students’ argumentation and critical thinking skills.
+Use Kialo Edu to have thoughtful classroom discussions and train students’ argumentation and critical thinking skills — completely free!

 Try out Kialo Edu